simhaonline/atlassian-hetzner/README.md

 # Atlassian Hetzner
-Docker scripts to rapid deployment of Atlassian Confluence / JIRA to Hetzner
+Docker scripts for rapid deployment of Atlassian Confluence / JIRA to Hetzner

 Despite the title these scripts can be used with any [Docker](https://www.docker.com/) hosting, but I prefer [Hetzner](https://www.hetzner.com/).